Enjoying our puzzle hints?

 Definition: a non-alcoholic cocktail

-Why it's tricky: similar-sounding to cocktail, but with a different meaning
+Why it's tricky: similar to cocktail, but without alcohol

 Connections #1015 explained